 Nishmat's Shana Ba'aretz Program—S. Daniel Abraham Israel Program

-Shana Ba'Aretz is Nishmat's new pre-college program for students who want to immerse themselves in an environment that cultivates their intellectual growth, spiritual maturity, leadership potential and Hebrew-language skills.
+Shana Ba'Aretz is Nishmat's post-high school program for students who want to immerse themselves in an environment that cultivates their intellectual growth, spiritual maturity, leadership potential and Hebrew-language skills.

 Attitude towards Israel and Medinat Yisrael